EMPRESS. III. Morphology, Stellar Population, and Dynamics of Extremely Metal Poor Galaxies (EMPGs): Are EMPGs Local Analogs of High-$z$ Young Galaxies?: Data and Samples

 \subsection{\tcg{ALL EMPGs}}

-\tcr{We analyze both Paper I EMPGs and S16 spectroscopic EMPGs because we expect that the two different samples of EMPGs fall in different mass ranges, which means that we can investigate properties of EMPGs in a wide mass range.
-Paper I shows that $M_{*}$ of Paper I spectroscopic EMPGs are $10^{5}-10^{6}$ M$_{\odot}$, which is the low-mass end of the EMPGs of S16.
-We refer to the sum of Paper I EMPGs and S16 spectroscopic EMPGs as \tcg{ALL EMPGs (see Figure \ref{fig:morp})}.
-Metallicities of ALL EMPGs are $0.01-0.1$ Z$_{\odot}$.}
+\tcr{In order to increase the sample size,} we analyze both HSC EMPGs and S16 spectroscopic EMPGs.
+We refer to the sum of HSC EMPGs and S16 spectroscopic EMPGs as \tcg{ALL EMPGs (see Figure \ref{fig:morp})}.
+Metallicities of ALL EMPGs\tcr{, so far identified,} are 0.01--0.1 Z$_{\odot}$.